poorlyordered/HomeSchool/cline_docs/activeContext.md

 ## Current Task

+- Implemented school guardians management feature:

+  - Created database schema for school guardians:
+    - Added school_guardians table to store school-level guardians
+    - Implemented proper RLS policies for security
+    - Added support for both registered and unregistered guardians
+    - Created unique constraints to prevent duplicate entries

+  - Added school guardian management functionality:
+    - Created SchoolGuardianManagement component for adding/removing school guardians
+    - Added "School Guardians" tab to AccountSettings component
+    - Implemented UI for adding new guardians by email
+    - Added list view of current school guardians with removal option
+    - Enhanced InvitationManagement to select from school guardians

+  - Added backend functions for school guardian management:
+    - Implemented addSchoolGuardian function for adding guardians to a school
+    - Created getSchoolGuardians function to retrieve school guardians
+    - Added removeSchoolGuardian function for removing guardians
+    - Enhanced error handling with specific error messages
+    - Added validation for permissions and duplicate entries

+  - Improved user experience:
+    - Added dropdown to select from existing school guardians when sending invitations
+    - Implemented clear UI for managing school guardians
+    - Added appropriate error and success messages
+    - Ensured proper validation and error handling throughout

+- Fixed invitation system issues:

+  - Enhanced the StudentManagement component:
+    - Made the "Manage guardians" button more prominent with a clear "Manage Access" label
+    - Improved styling to make it more visible as a button
+    - Made it more obvious that guardians can invite others from this interface

+  - Added invitation functionality to AccountSettings:
+    - Added a new "Invitations" tab in the AccountSettings component
+    - Implemented student selection dropdown for selecting which student to manage invitations for
+    - Integrated the InvitationManagement component to allow sending invitations
+    - Added appropriate UI for when no students are available

+  - Fixed invitation creation errors:
+    - Removed explicit guardian relationship check that was causing errors
+    - Added more detailed logging for troubleshooting
+    - Enhanced error handling with specific error messages
+    - Improved validation of inputs before creating invitations
+    - Added checks for existing invitations to prevent duplicates
+    - Relied on database RLS policies for permission enforcement

+  - Improved error handling:
+    - Added better authentication verification
+    - Enhanced error messages for specific database errors
+    - Added detailed console logging for troubleshooting
+    - Fixed TypeScript errors in the code

 - Created consolidated testing strategy document:

   - Combined four separate testing documents into a single comprehensive strategy